jamesmh/coravelpro/README.md

 A professional suite of admin tools for your .NET Core apps!

-Coravel Pro integrates seamlessly into your app to give you a near-zero config admin backend!
-Ditch the database IDE to manage your important backend tasks and finally focus on building your app!
+Coravel Pro integrates seamlessly into your .NET Core app to give you a near-zero config admin backend.
+Ditch the database IDE and manage your important backend tasks with ease.

 ## Repo Purpose